-City Manager: means and refers to the individual appointed to be the City Manager for the City of Austin.
+City Manager: means and refers to the individual appointed to be the City Manager for the City of Austin or the individual designated by the City of Austin to determine the application .

 Commercial and institutional water use: water use which is integral to the operations of commercial and non-profit establishments, governmental entities and the operations of other enterprises such as retail establishments, hotels and motels, restaurants, and office buildings.